bookRa/fourthwall/system_prompts/story_analysis_prompt.md

 You will be provided with a Book Summary and your task is to output a series of snippets that can be strung together to make a powerful trailer.

-Format your response as a list of Clips or Beats that will comprise a 90 second teaser trailer.
+Format your response as a JSON:
+ - "clips": A list of clips comprising a 90 second teaser trailer.
 Each Clip should have
-   - a detailed visual description
+   - "visual": a detailed visual description
-   - timing
+   - "timing": timing
-   - audio description (specifc to that clip) including sound effects and/or dialogue
+   - "audio": audio description (specifc to that clip) including sound effects and/or dialogue
+   - "narration": narrative of the specific clip

-Lastly, include a description of the music that will be playing throughout the trailer in the background
+- "music": A description of the music that will be playing throughout the trailer in the background